lightningkite/kotlin-anko/README.md

 This repository contains a slew of things that we did not have from [Anko](https://github.com/Kotlin/anko).

-## Overall Philosophy

-*Complete reuse:*  Everything that is commonly used should be included, preferably as an inline extension function to reduce the app's method count.

-*Intuitiveness:*  Use inline extension functions to make common tasks simple, such as requesting a photo from the user.
-In standard Android, doing this properly would take at least a large file by itself.
-We have extension functions that do it in one line.

 ## Anko

 This framework is based on Anko, a UI building library that uses Kotlin DSL instead of XML.